 Liberation theology is fundamentally a political movement rather than a spiritual one.
 It basically says something like this; “empower the little guy by joining workers together, invert the social pyramid, put the collective poor people at the top of society, and overthrow the big bad establishment.”

 Some propose that this what the early Christians did, when they pooled their resources and formed an alternate society.
 Some argue that in the Bible, those who withheld their property died.
 Actually, that’s not what the story of Ananias (Acts 5) is about at all:

 Ananias’ sin was not holding back part of the price of the land, but was in his attempt to bolster his own reputation through deceit, pretending to be giving the full price when he really was not, thus appearing to be more self-sacrificing than was true … (2)

 The liberation movement of the 70's misrepresented the story of Ananias, to justify Marxism, whose social context was completely distinct from the early Church.
 The early Christians were in no way trying to create a classless society, there were no capitalistic governments back then, no big factories.
 Early Christian society was based on free will.
 It was a completely distinct from Marxist communism.
 Early Christians were not trying to create a political answer, nor were they trying to overthrow the government.
 Nor did they in any way want to destroy the validity of the Eucharist, or the priesthood.
 They were completely reverent and dependent on Church hierarchy, the Bishops and leaders.
 Early Christians were not trying to usurp national sovereignty for a New World Order.
 Early Christians were simply trying to stick together and survive, and preach the Good News that the Kingdom of Heaven is not of this world (which is in complete contrast to social justice movements).
-This distinction between the "spiritually poor" and the "financially poor" is embedded in Christian from the time of the apostles.
+This distinction between the "spiritually poor" and the "financially poor" is embedded in Christianity from the time of the apostles.
 In 400 AD, Pope Leo the Great said: